erickbressani/ChainCommander/README.md

 ## Usage

-First you have to create an enum that represents all the Command Types:
+First you have to create an enum that represents all the Command:

 ```csharp
 public enum HumanCommand